borisv1307/calc-flutter/README.md

 ## Architecture Overview

-This project consists of 4 respositories which are responsible for different portions of the application.
+This project consists of 4 repositories which are responsible for different portions of the application.
 The repos are:

 - [calc-flutter](https://github.com/SE-691-Graphing-Calculator/calc-flutter) (here)
 - [advanced-calculation](https://github.com/SE-691-Graphing-Calculator/advanced_calculation)